Winter-Contingency2552/ros2_ws_winter_devlin/README.md

 Notes
 ---------------
-This workspace heavily intaracts with a evaluator workspace and will not work on its own Here is an overview of the code in the repo
+-This workspace heavily intaracts with a evaluator workspace and will not work on its own -Here is an overview of the code in the repo
 ```
 -----------------------------------------------------------------------------------
 Language                         files          blank        comment           code